amartinsn/amartinsn.github.io/_drafts/building-fault-tolerant-clients-with-finagle.markdown

 ### Retries

-Calls to external services might fail for several reasons, and are classified as **transient failures** and **service failures**.
-Transient failures, has nothing to do with the service itself, but to a resource that is temporarily under load and cannot respond accordingly.
-They occur for short periods of time.

-On the other hand Service failures lasts longer, and generally requires some sort of intervention to get fixed.
-You should have an alternative strategy for when that happens.
-Fail fast is a good candidate as we'll see later on.

-Transient failures are good candidates for retries, as they don't take long to heal.
-It increases reliability and reduces operational costs with development.

-The `RetryFilter` handles exactly the case of a service failure.
-It acts coordinating retries of service executions that returned either successful or error (exceptions) responses.
+Calls to external services might fail for several reasons and the `RetryFilter`, when hooked into the client, will be responsible for coordinating the retries on these service executions.
+Retries are not restricted to failed responses, it's also possible to retry successful responses.

+By default clients will retry any request that doesn't write anything to the output or throws any kind of `WriteException`.
+But the retry behavior is easily extensible  and can be applied to pretty much any situation.

-The rules for defining whether a retry should happen or not are defined by the RetryPolicy class.
-The rules for whether a client should retry a request or not, as well as how many times it should retry and the time interval between them are defined on the `RetryPolicy` class.
+The rules for defining whether a retry should happen or not, as well as the total number of retries and the time interval between them are defined on the `RetryPolicy` class.

 ```scala
 val retryCondition: PartialFunction[Try[Nothing], Boolean] = {